Time & Materials#

 If the toggle is turned off, you must use the Post action on a purchase order for this.

 When a receipt is posted, consumption is then posted as well.
-In inventory, a positive adjustment is made at the same time, and the item that you received is posted to the job instantaneously.
+In inventory, a positive adjustment is made at the same time, and the item that you received is posted to the project instantaneously.

 For correct posting, the Vendor Receipt No. and Vendor Invoice No. must be filled in, and the order must have been released.

-Internal documents#
+Project documents#

-Job shipments#
+Project shipments#

-1. Go to your role center.
+- Go to your role center.

 Warning